Graphic: flying through a storm

 RFDS pilots sometimes have to battle heavy rain, bushfires and strong winds to get patients to hospital.
 As new mother Claire discovered in Albany, WA, sick newborns can’t wait out a storm for emergency medical treatment.

 In the days leading up to the arrival of my first child Sophie in 2008, my husband and I were excited, nervous and looking forward to meeting our little one.
-But one November night, as a huge storm raged outside our Albany home, I realized something wasn't right.
+But on a night in November, as a huge storm raged outside our Albany home, I realized something wasn't right.
 At four days overdue, Sophie had suddenly stopped moving.
 Within two hours I was in the hospital operating theatre under anesthetic while doctors fought to get Sophie out in time to save her life.

 When I woke my husband told me that Sophie had been tangled in the umbilical cord, which had been wrapped six times around her legs, cutting off her oxygen supply.
 She was born not breathing and without a heartbeat.
 Because of her lack of oxygen she was seriously unwell with a type of brain injury.